jamesjosephreynolds/CarND-Extended-Kalman-Filter-Project/README.md

 If the first available measurement comes from the lidar sensor, then the initialization is simple.
 We simply take the measured `x` and `y` positions as the initial values for `px` and `py`, and assume `vx` and `vy` are initially `0.0`.

-From Constructor function in class KalmanFilter kalman_filter.cpp:
+*From Constructor function in class KalmanFilter kalman_filter.cpp*
 ```C++
 x_ = VectorXd(4);
 x_ << 1, 1, 0, 0;
 ```

-From FusionEKF.cpp:
+*From FusionEKF.cpp*
 ```C++
 else if (measurement_pack.sensor_type_ == MeasurementPackage::LASER) {
         ekf_.x_(0) = measurement_pack.raw_measurements_(0);